 Michigan Tech Kicks Off Public Phase of $200 Million Campaign

-At its regular meeting July 15, Michigan Technological University’s Board of Control approved a goal of $200 million for a capital campaign now under way at the University.
+At its regular meeting July 15, Michigan Technological University’s Board of Trustees approved a goal of $200 million for a capital campaign now under way at the University.
 The funds raised will be used primarily but not exclusively for endowed faculty support and student financial aid, said George Butvilas, chair of the Michigan Tech Fund, the nonprofit corporation that receives, invests and disburses gifts to further the University's strategic plan.

 “Michigan Tech’s goals are to attract outstanding faculty and to provide the best hands-on education to prepare our students to be leaders in our technological world,” said President Glenn D. Mroz.
 “This campaign will help us meet those goals.“